cnorick/curse-of-strahd-notes/Characters/Ireena Kolyana.md

 	- but has a strong will, and she aids the party as best she can in saving herself

 ## What They Want
+- She wants the characters to bury her father
 - The PCs are her best hope at protection
-	- so she's willing to accompany them under certain conditions
+	- so she's willing to accompany them if they bury her father

 ## What They Know
 [[Barovian Lore]]